SeanDKPark/machine-learning-study-project/linear-regression/README.md

 ## Files
 The notebook file [Linear Regression and Gradient Descent Algorithm](linear_regression_and_gradient_descent_algorithm.ipynb) holds the python codes for the project.
-The files numbered 1 to 9 are the visual results of the notebook file.
+The visual results are presented in the visualization folder under numbers 1 to 9.